sebjilke/sebjilke.github.io/_pages/blog.md

 <br />

-# Minnowbrook 50 – Some personal reflections
+# Minnowbrook 50 – Some personal reflections (see also the blogpost of [Asmus Olsen](http://asmusolsen.com/thoughts/))
 24-Augst-2018